 Links are a powerful tool for maintaining data integrity.
-By updating a source, you update all linked destinations.
-You can create a text link by copying a single cell and pasting it into a document, outside of a table.
-This link can then be included into bodies of text as desired.
+By updating a source link in a cell, you update all linked destination cells .
+You can also create a text link by copying text and pasting it into another text location in your document.

 - Use the keyboard shortcut Ctrl+C to copy a cell or range of cells from a Spreadsheet, Workbook, or table.